TeleAI-mcp/auto-microservice-3k22/README.md

-# auto-microservice-3k22
+# Auto Microservice 3K22

-A microservice architecture for modern development workflows
+A microservice architecture for modern development workflows.